open-policy-agent/opa/v1/plugins/logs/README.md

 ### Immediate

 As soon as enough events are received that fill the buffer the plugin will trigger an upload.
-When using this trigger mode the `min_delay_seconds` cannot be set as it can be considered to be 0.
-The `max_delay_seconds` is still configurable in case not enough events are received to hit the upload limit.
-Configure `max_delay_seconds` to be larger than the average amount of time it takes to fill up the buffer.
+The `min_delay_seconds` and
+`max_delay_seconds` can still be configured, but if the buffer fills up the contents could upload before `min_delay_seconds`.

 It is recommended to use this trigger mode if you want a constant stream of incoming data.
 Minimizes amount of events dropped during peak traffic hours.